 Having squirrels in your attic is a concern because they gnaw on electrical wires and boards.
 The most serious problems often arise from nesting females.
-Their nests are frequently built near openings, such as vents without screens or loose, rotted or damaged trim.
-It’s strongly advisable to hire professional assistance if you are unable to remove a mother and her babies on your own.
+Squirrel nests are frequently built near openings, such as vents without screens or loose, rotted or damaged trim.
+It’s strongly advisable to hire a squirrel control specialist if you are unable to remove a mother and her babies on your own.

 Signs of squirrels

 If you suspect that a squirrel has taken up residence in your home, there are a few signs you can watch out for:

 - Strange noises